The Making of Admission Webhooks, Part 1: The Concept

 We will cover the details at later implementation parts and just continue with these two points bear in mind.

 Side effects are the changes made to things that are not what you are monitoring.
 For instance, if you are monitoring the pod’s creation, but instead of only mutating/validating that pod’s request object, you also make changes to other resources (out-of-band data).
-It can be a ConfigMap, or not a Kubernetes resource like a Route53 record (rather unlikely, though).
+It can be a ConfigMap, or non-Kubernetes resource like a Route53 record.

 If you make side effects, you need to prepare a reconciliation mechanism such as a control loop to ensure the “out-of-band” data is in the correct, latest desired state.

 In my log shipper sidecar case, I was thinking about making a ConfigMap to store log shipper config and mount config as a volume to the containers.
-However, I am too lazy to write a control loop, so I decided to use init container to call APIs to fetch configs then write to emptyDir volume instead.
+However, I am too lazy to write a control loop and decided to use init container to call APIs to fetch configs then write to emptyDir volume instead.
 Otherwise, I have one more ConfigMap to worry about whether it will be changed by other teams.2

 Idempotence is one quality you frequently find in Kubernetes.
 If you are using mutating admission webhooks, it might be invoked several times depends on your Reinvocation Policy, because your mutating admission webhook is unlikely the only one.
 If you make changes to pods, chances are there are also mutating webhook doing the same.

 If other mutating admission webhooks’ changes might affect your logic, be sure to set reinvocationPolicy correctly.
-However, the reinvocation after other webhooks is not guaranteed, and the reinvocation times are not guaranteed to be one.
+However, the reinvocation after other webhooks is not guaranteed, and the reinvocation times are not guaranteed to be exactly once.

 In my case, all I care about is the user’s container, and my sidecar/volume are correctly configured; changes made by other mutating admission webhook shouldn’t be a concern for me.
 Therefore I can just set reinvocationPolicy to Never (default).

 However, no matter what’s your reinvocationPolicy, it is advised to make sure your admission webhooks won’t blindly patch objects.
-For example, if your goal is to add a sidecar named test, do not add it to the same object every time admission webhook is invoked (although containers with the same wouldn’t have worked in the first place).
+For example, if your goal is to add a sidecar named test, do not add it to the same object every time admission webhook is invoked (although containers with the same name wouldn’t work in the first place).

-Remember the nginx-ingress I mentioned above?
+Remember the ingress-nginx I mentioned above?
 By default, it uses Fail to ensure no ingress can be created when it’s down.

-It’s your job to decide whether a request can pass if your webhook is down or unable to process the request.
+It’s your job to decide whether a request can pass if your webhook is down or unable to process the request in time.
 Even it doesn’t work as expected, the cluster administrator should still be notified anyway.
 Check Monitoring admission webhooks.

-When checking how others put their configs, I found most of them are using annotations.
-For instance: Istio uses annotation like: sidecar.istio.io/inject: "false", and it’s put in pod annotations.
+When I was searching for how other people put their configs, I found most of them are using annotations.
+For instance: Istio uses annotation like sidecar.istio.io/inject: "false" in pod’s annotations.

 That made me wonder: